TIY-Austin-Front-End-Engineering/js-assignments/backbone-contacts-collections/README.md

 - You should have one Backbone.View sub-classes: a HomeView constructor.
 - You should have a Contact Model constructor and Collection that uses the Contact model

-## Hard Mode
+## Normal Mode

 Using a persistence layer (localStorage, Parse, Firebase, some REST API like a Rails server), add the ability for your Backbone Models/Collections to load from the data resource.

 Any subsequent page refreshes should re-render existing data on the server.

-## Nightmare Mode 1
+## Hard Mode

 Add user authentication with Facebook or a Login form.
 Your Router should show a login/registration page if a user is not logged in, otherwise it should show the HomeView.

-When a user logs in, they have access to a private list of Task items that no-one else can view.
+When a user logs in, they have access to a private list of Contact items that no-one else can view.

-## Nightmare Mode 2
+## Nightmare Mode

 Instead of Backbone Views, use React to render the views and handle the DOM events.